 Priority One | Infrastructure

 A vexing obstacle for Syracuse, and other cities like it across the nation, is the challenge of maintaining 20th century infrastructure that is often at the end of its useful life.
-The Syracuse i-team, under the direction of Mayor Miner, worked to develop a series of 13 initiatives to improve the city’s infrastructure.
+The Syracuse i-team, under the direction of former Mayor Stephanie A. Miner, worked to develop a series of 13 initiatives to improve the city’s infrastructure.
 Learn more about these initiatives and the i-team's infrastructure work here.

 Priority Two | Economic Opportunity: Housing & Neighborhoods